-Innovation & Research at the Bass Center
+Research & Innovation at the Bass Center

 Because childhood cancers are so rare, most young patients are referred here because of our expertise and experience.
 At Lucile Packard Children's Hospital Stanford, we have a pediatric cancer treatment and research program that’s known globally for the treatment of non-Hodgkin's lymphoma, Hodgkin's disease, leukemia and brain tumors.

-Our physicians hold leadership roles in the national clinical research consortium Children's Oncology Group (COG).
+As a part of the NCI-designated Stanford Cancer Institute, the Bass Center works with some of the brightest and most innovative physician-scientists.
+In addition, our physicians hold leadership roles in the national clinical research consortium Children's Oncology Group (COG).
 This group — representing the merger of four national pediatric cancer research groups — designs and evaluates cancer therapies through large clinical trials.
 We also conduct a number of trials of experimental drugs that can offer new treatment options for patients who have failed other therapies.

 For more information about our research and clinical trials, call (650) 497-8953.